Ranuncolo/umbrella/README.md

 Communication with the sensors is accomplished using the I<sup>2</sup>C protocol.
 While the SPI protocol is much simpler and requires a lower processing overhead, the I<sup>2</sup>C protocol  only requires two lines connected to the Pi allowing for simpler circuitry.
 Processing speed was not a priority in this design.

 The project is split into roughly three equal parts.
 Equal work share was ensured through constant communication with other group members and offering help where possible.
-These partd were:
+These parts were:

 1. Hardware and electronic circuit design - [Paul Harrison](http://github.com/pbh001)
 2. Data processing onboard the Raspberry Pi - [Rene Gaio](http://github.com/Ranuncolo)